 As you can see, the second image is more attractive.

-Granted, it's not always easy to find the perfect color, especially if you are limited by the colors of your logo.
-If you haven't designed your nonprofit's logo, check out this article for some advice!
+Granted, it's not always easy to find the perfect color, especially if you are limited by the colors of your logo or website theme.

 In this case, don't panic!
 There are tools to help you find perfect color combinations.
 We recommend checking out coolors.co to help you build a palette!